uea-teaching/pecha-kucha/slides/slides.md

 ![](assets/motion.gif){width=50%}

 ::: notes
+We are very receptive to both detecting motion.

+Think of trying to have a conversation with someone - while a television is on behind them.
+Even with the sound off - it really pulls on your attention.

 Visual perception of biological motion and a model for its analysis.
 Gunnar Johansson.
 It is found that 10–12 such elements in adequate motion combinations in proximal stimulus evoke a compelling impression of human motion.
 :::